Lazy22zz/UE5-RPG-Combat-Game/README.md

   }
   ```
 - 48, Camera Shake\
-  Puropse: add camera shake by using blueprint\
+  Purpose: add camera shake by using blueprint\
-  1, create a new camershake blueprint named `Camerashake_HeroMelle`
+  1. Create a new camerashake blueprint named `Camerashake_HeroMelle`
   2, In GA_Hero_Hitpasuse, add this camerashake blueprint\
   ![Screenshot 2025-03-09 182844](https://github.com/user-attachments/assets/91a87182-1a4e-4e17-aeba-a3f10e80e9b5)\
-  3, customize your camera shake.
+  3. Customize your camera shake.
 - 49, Sound FX - Hit React Sound\
-  Purpose: Enable the the hit React Sound play and use courrency to allow only one sound to play.\
+  Purpose: Enable the hit React Sound play and use currency to allow only one sound to play.\
-  1, Give a new notify sound effect into the AM_enemy\
+  1. Give a new notify sound effect to the AM_enemy\
-  2, Create a new blueprint concurrency named `Concurrency_OneAtATime`\
+  2. Create a new blueprint concurrency named `Concurrency_OneAtATime`\
   ![Screenshot 2025-03-09 194301](https://github.com/user-attachments/assets/46d572dc-76b9-489d-ba28-0b649f14ef33)\
-  3, Find that attach sound , attach the concurrency \
+  3. Find that attached sound, attach the concurrency \
   ![Screenshot 2025-03-09 194514](https://github.com/user-attachments/assets/83b4ae54-560d-4c23-a525-67c097ab17cc)\
 - 50, Sound FX - Melee Hit Sound\
-  Purpose: In this situtation, we can not use add notify to play this sound, because it only happened when we hit somethings.\
+  Purpose: In this situation, we can not use addNotify to play this sound, because it only happens when we hit something.\
-  So, we need to use `GameplayCues` to play that sound when hit this action happened.\
+  So, we need to use `GameplayCues` to play that sound when this action happens.\
-  1, Create a new folder named `GameplayCues` under folder Content\
+  1. Create a new folder named `GameplayCues` under the folder Content\
-  2, Create a new buleprint based on GameplycueNotify_Static named `GC_Hero_AxeHit`\
+  2. Create a new blueprint based on GameplycueNotify_Static named `GC_Hero_AxeHit`\
-  3, In GameplayCueTag, create a new gameplayTag.\
+  3. In GameplayCueTag, create a new gameplayTag.\
   ![Screenshot 2025-03-09 200709](https://github.com/user-attachments/assets/c210d7a8-2e26-4cbe-b2fb-adaa1f681c35)\
-  4, In GC_Hero_AxeHit, create a new execution blueprint.\
+  4. In GC_Hero_AxeHit, create a new execution blueprint.\
   ![Screenshot 2025-03-09 201108](https://github.com/user-attachments/assets/06845515-57a0-434e-b114-f214fce9009e)\
   5, In GA_Hero_LightAttackMaster,\
   ![Screenshot 2025-03-09 201258](https://github.com/user-attachments/assets/78f3f37a-1edf-4a4e-8cb4-0b4f92934e7a)\